emilyyutschmidtling/project4/README.md

 This app was built using MongoDB, Express, Angular, Node, Google Maps Directions API, ngMap, Bootstrap, HTML, and CSS.
 User authentication is via JWT.

-Currently, the app was envisioned with 3 models - User, Address, and Trip.
+The app was originally envisioned with 3 models - User, Address, and Trip.
 The auto-complete functionality available with Google Maps made the Address model unnecessary.

 ![alt text](https://github.com/eyschmidt1ing/project4/blob/master/planning/ERD_v1.jpg)